 Criterion- Indicator Selection Definition Sensitive Indicator must be sensitive and responsive to change so that management actions can readily influence its behavior (responsive to human disturbance gradients) Predictable Future indicator levels must be predictable (metric range is clear) Practical/Feasible to implement Monitoring techniques readily available and are not cost-restrictive to encourage its continued use and improve the rigor of the indicator as longer time series are collected Relevant Relevant to stated goals, objectives, priorities of program, ecosystem of interest Scientifically valid An accepted relationship exists between the indicator and its purpose, with scientific consensus that change in the indicator signifies a response to a management action (directly or indirectly) and that the data used are reliable and verifiable Measurable It is possible to measure the indicator (i.e., technology exists to measure the indicator) and objective empirical measurements are possible to capture over time.
 Changes in indicator are readily detectable.
-Clear targets Clear measurable targets can be established for indicator to allow for assessments of success Specificity Indicator is specific so that corrective, measured action can be taken to adjust management Easily understood and communicated Conceptual relationships between management purpose and action are clear and easily articulated, and understood by the public and decision maker Applicable (across state) The indicator is important for documenting changes for two or more management categories (e.g. meadows, wetlands) Responsive to scale Responsive to variability at a scale that makes it applicable to entire system
+Clear targets Clear measurable targets can be established for indicator to allow for assessments of success Specificity Indicator is specific so that corrective, measured action can be taken to adjust management Easily understood and communicated Conceptual relationships between management purpose and action are clear and easily articulated, and understood by the public and decision maker Applicable (across state) The indicator is important for documenting changes for two or more management categories (e.g. meadows, wetlands) Responsive to scale Responsive to variability at a scale that makes it applicable to entire system frequency/performance in meeting these criteria.
+Baldera et al. (2018) used a 4-point scale to assign values and respective definitions (ranging from: "doesn't meet criterion" to "strongly meets criterion") to weigh the extent to which candidate indicators closely matched the criteria.
+Indicators can also be categorized into functional groups (Duinker 2001) to ensure they cover the breadth of major management goals and categories.
+The Ecological Performance Measures Working Group, which is a public-private advisory group assembled to support development of the methods herein, will work to transparently assign priorities based on relevance to priority statute, agency needs, and public priorities.

 An initial list of indicators can be refined by using a tiered, prioritized filter (Baldera et al. 2018).
 After ensuring that the most relevant and applicable indicators are under consideration (see Sec.
-6.2.1.2), referencing Table 4, indicators can be given relative scores based upon frequency/performance in meeting these criteria.
-Baldera et al. (2018) used a 4-point scale to assign values and respective definitions (ranging from: "doesn't meet criterion" to "strongly meets criterion") to weigh the extent to which candidate indicators closely matched the criteria.
-Indicators can also be categorized into functional groups (Duinker 2001) to ensure they cover the breadth of major management goals and categories.
+5.2.1.2), referencing Table 4, indicators can be given relative scores based upon